 Suddenly Hans pushed his arm under Tonio's with a sidelong glance at him, for he understood very well what was the matter.
 And although Tonio still did not speak during the next few steps, he suddenly felt very moved.
+"I hadn't forgotten, you know, Tonio," said Hans,

 "I hadn't forgotten, you know, Tonio," said Hans, gazing down at the sidewalk, "I just thought we probably wouldn't be having our walk after all today, because it's so wet and windy.
-But I don't mind the weather of course, and I think it's super of you to have waited for me all the same.
+But I don't mind the weather of course, and I think it's marvelous of you to have waited for me all the same.
 I'd already decided you must have gone home, and I was feeling cross . . ."